Methane: The other important greenhouse gas

 Methane can come from many sources, both natural and manmade.
 But the largest source of industrial emissions is the oil and gas industry.

 Until recently, little was known about where leaks were occurring, or the best way to fix them.
 Our first step in tackling this problem was getting better research.
 In 2012 we kicked off a methane research series to better pinpoint leaks, and to find solutions.

 Even though this 30-month project is in progress, emerging results from recent studies are conclusive: Major reductions from this sector are feasible and urgently needed.

-It's an issue the Obama administration is tackling.
-In 2015 the White House announced the first-ever plans for a federal requirement to directly limit methane emissions, unlocking a new, untapped opportunity to reduce climate pollution.
+It’s an issue the Obama administration is tackling.
+In August 2015, the EPA proposed the first-ever rule to directly limit methane emissions from oil and gas operations, unlocking a new opportunity to reduce climate pollution.